 Your Personal Identification Cards and Documents: Other than your personal Identification Card, there are also other formal documents that you might be required to bring.
 Do check with the organization before the job interview.

 Your Portfolio: You might have sent your portfolio via email before the job interview.
 However, having a copy on hand during the interview is always good should you need a reference.

 However, thanks to the recent COVID-19 pandemic, most job interviews are now conducted with the help of teleconferencing.
-This BGC Group article on how you can ace your remote interview during this pandemic might be the one you need!

 5 Common Expressions That Show Nervousness

 1. Excessive blinking